fabulouspanda/poclbm/README.txt

 So all the GUIMiners on Mac can get stratum support without cmd line installation of the dependencies.

+Like the last one, you'll need to force quit when you're done.

-if it helps you out feel free to trow a bit my way ;)
+if it helps you out feel free to throw a bit my way ;)

 1C5wYhPwiu4N9HLY2VdjP4vK12dufFNNtn